-Give your coffeemaker a thorough cleaning once a month.
-Hard water minerals can build up in its inner workings, which can not only affect the taste of your joe, but also slow down its brewing time.
-Again, distilled white vinegar does the trick.
+If you find yourself with the urge to Google: How to clean my coffee maker, there's no need.
+We've got you covered.
+Give your coffee maker a thorough cleaning once a month.
+Hard-water minerals can build up in its inner workings, which can not only affect the taste of your joe, but also slow down its brewing time.
+Distilled white vinegar should do the trick.

 - Fill the machine’s reservoir with equal parts vinegar and water and place a paper filter in the machine’s basket.